 Which is better – publishing in a leading journal or having your music released on vinyl?
 Warwick’s Dr Lorenzo Frigerio is one of a small number of people able to answer that question.
-Gareth Jenkins joined him for coffee to talk rock, research and the rough endoplasmic reticulum.
+In 2015, Gareth Jenkins joined him for coffee to talk rock, research and the rough endoplasmic reticulum.

 'I grew up listening to Led Zeppelin, the Police, U2 - early U2 - and now I listen to the Foo Fighters.'

 As I sit talking to Dr Lorenzo Frigerio in a Gibbet Hill campus café, I can’t help but be impressed by his musical tastes.
 I’d come to talk about his research into plant proteins, but after talking about some of his music-based outreach work, the conversation quickly turned to our favourite musicians, genres and a shared admiration for Dave Grohl.
 Before leaving Italy in 1998, Lorenzo was in a number of bands.
 He has some good band stories – mostly about drummers – and he’s still got the vinyl from those early days when his career could have taken a very different path.
 Rock’s loss is academia’s gain and Lorenzo now combines his love of science with his passion for music.